KaviHShah/Intro-to-Python/materials/03-data-types-in-python.md

 ## Summary

-There are many inbuilt data types in python.
+There are many in-built data types in python.
 We will explore them further in the next few sections.
-It is inportant to use the correct data type for your use case
+It is important to use the correct data type for your use case

 ::: {.callout-tip}
 #### Key Points

 - Use the table to remember the key information about data types
-- Check the python documentation for further information on data types and inbuilt functions
+- Check the python documentation for further information on data types and in-built functions
 - It is important to use the correct data types for your use case rather than the same data type all the time

 :::